 Awkward third person biography out of the way, I may as well say a little about this site.
-Though I’m active in a few online communities, I’ve long felt as though I could do with somewhere to post things more permanently: books, links, information, anything that needs to be immediately accessible to my readers.
+Though I’m active in a few online communities, I think it’s important to have somewhere to post things more permanently: books, links, information, anything that’s useful all the time.
 That’s what you’ll find here on WordPress.
 Of course, if you want the latest news you can check my blog posts right here as well, or subscribe to my newsletter which goes out once a month.

 You can also find me at: